The Sheep Look Up: Publication notes

-Despite being considered one of Brunner's if not the genre's best, the novel fell out of print in early 1990s, even before his death.
+Despite being considered one of Brunner's best, the novel fell out of print in early 1990s, even before his death.
 It was republished in 2003 by BenBella Books with a new cover by Bob Eggleton, foreword by David Brin and an afterword by environmentalist and social change theorist James John Bell.
 Brin's foreword attempts to ground the book in Brunner's time, and in the context of his other writings.

 In the afterword, Bell treats the book almost as prophecy, drawing parallels between events in the book and subsequent real-world developments: "His words have a kind of Gnostic power embedded in them that gives his characters passage into our world," and notes that "Brunner's puppet of a president, affectionately called Prexy, is a dead ringer for our Dubya".

 Writer William Gibson made a similar remark in a 2007 interview:

 No one except possibly the late John Brunner, in his brilliant novel The Sheep Look Up, has ever described anything in science fiction that is remotely like the reality of 2007 as we know it.